Andrea West 'would not have agreed do not resuscitate plan'

 The DNR order was reversed about two hours later when her family queried it when visiting.

-Ms West's mother Janette Green said her daughter "would have wanted to be alive as long as she possibly could for her children".'Drugged up'
+Ms West's mother Janette Green said her daughter "would have wanted to be alive as long as she possibly could for her children".

 Mrs West had been diagnosed with cervical cancer.
 She died five days after she was admitted to the hospice for routine symptom control.